SoftUni-Internal/interactive-content/EN/04-Object-Composition/05-Homework.md

 Create an object that can clone the functionality of another object into itself.

-Implement an extend\(template\) function that would copy all of the properties of template to the parent object and if the property is a function, add it to the object’s prototype instead.
+Implement an extend\(template\) function that would copy all of the properties of the template to the parent object and if the property is a function, add it to the object’s prototype instead.

 Your code should return the extensible object instance.

-The `extend()` function of your object will receive a valid object as input parameter, and has no output.
+The `extend()` function of your object will receive a valid object as an input parameter and has no output.

 To gain access to the prototype of an instance, use the `Object.getPrototypeOf()` function.

 To make a function shared between all instances, it’ll have to be attached to the prototype instead of the instance.

 # Example
-**Extesible Object**
+**Extensible Object**

 `myObj: {
   __proto__: {}